“The leaves of the Tree of Life are for the healing of all peoples.” —Revelation 22:2

 How can I find out more?

-Feel free to contact our pastor if you have more questions about our community.
-He is eager to speak with you and help in any way he can.
-You can leave a message for Pastor John at 510-548-2153, or email him at email@example.com.
-In case of emergency, call him on his cell phone at: 510-290-4349.
+Feel free to contact us if you have more questions about our community.
+We are eager to speak with you.
+You can leave a message for us at 510-548-2153, or email us at firstname.lastname@example.org.